 As noted in the report, a good starting point for realizing the benefits of using Gale educational resources is to rethink where those learning experiences should happen and position appropriate resources as classroom tools.
 This key takeaway came directly from students who said they want greater access to digital tools in their classroom and are more likely to use digital instructional content, like Gale In Context, when teachers incorporate them into everyday classroom instruction and assignments.
 In response to this request, we’ve compiled ten best practices from over 23 hours of focus groups, interviews, and discussions with students, teachers, librarians, and administrators about the most effective ways to leverage Gale resources to support students and promote “future-ready” skill development.

-Complete this form to download the Best Practice Guide:
+Complete this form to download the Best Practice Guide and contact your rep: